Mersey Ferry: Mountwood, Woodchurch and Overchurch

-The late 1970s and early 1980s saw very limited budgets for maintenance and the ferries are noted to look in poor condition during this period.
+The late 1970s and early 1980s saw very limited budgets for maintenance and the ferries are noted to have appeared in poor condition during this period.

 In 1989, Mountwood and Woodchurch were withdrawn and extensively refurbished internally which resulted in complete rewiring and main engine repairs.
 They were given new modern interiors and their separate bridge wings and wheel houses were plated over to form one large bridge, although none of the original equipment was removed from the new bridge.
 They entered service by July 1990 in time for the QE2's first visit to the Mersey and also operated the new "heritage cruises".
 They also were given a new black and red livery replacing the red white and blue given for the Garden Festival season of 1984.
 The Overchurch also underwent some refurbishments at Bootle.
 She was then moved to the ferries' regular berth on the East Float, where she was used as a stand by vessel and during the busy summer season.
 In 1996 the Overchurch was given a small refit which involved the enclosing of the promenade deck shelter.

 The Snowdrop and Royal Iris each carry two Kockums Super Tyfon TA 100/165 type fog horns.
 Royal Daffodil carries two Kockums Super Tyfon TA 100/195 horns.
 These are the original horns fitted when the ferries were first built.
 Both Royal Iris of the Mersey and Snowdrop have an E-flat tone, and Royal Daffodils is in F Sharp.
 When berthing the vessel, the captain uses a combination of rudder positions and engine movements.
 The ferries all have twin rudders and propellers, making them very manoeuvrable.